Iowa HOBY Leadership Seminar

 HOBY’s vision is “To motivate and empower individuals to make a positive difference within our global society through understanding and action based on effective and compassionate leadership.”
 Through a network of more than 4,000 volunteers nationwide, HOBY is able to provide lifelong leadership development opportunities that empower individuals to achieve their highest potential.

-Iowa HOBY is celebrating more than 30 years of leadership seminars across the state and the accomplishments of more than 5,000 Iowa high school sophomores who have participated in the program since our first seminar in 1967.
-The 2017 Iowa HOBY Leadership Seminar will be held June 9-11, 2017 at Drake University in Des Moines, Iowa.
+Iowa HOBY is celebrating more than 30 years of leadership seminars across the state and the accomplishments of more than 5,000 Iowa high school sophomores who have participated in the program.
+The 2018 Iowa HOBY Leadership Seminar will be held June 8-10, 2018 at Drake University in Des Moines, Iowa.

-For more information about the 2017 Iowa HOBY Leadership Seminar, including the Ambassador selection process, how to get involved as a volunteer, or to make a financial contribution, contact the Iowa HOBY Co-Leadership Seminar Chairs, Allison Poss and Brock Holman
+For more information about the 2018 Iowa HOBY Leadership Seminar, including the Ambassador selection process, how to get involved as a volunteer, or to make a financial contribution, contact the Iowa HOBY Leadership Seminar Chair Brock Holman

 Interactive Panel Format